What Is YouTube Premium? Plans, Pricing and Benefits Explained

 Migration from YouTube Red to Premium

-YouTube’s subscription service has undergone significant evolution since its 2015 launch, reflecting shifts in market conditions and competitive pressures.
+YouTube’s subscription service has changed a great deal since its 2015 launch, reflecting shifts in the market and competitive pressure.

 Initial Launch as YouTube Red